seud0nym/tch-gui-unhide/utilities/README.md

                   c  = Create new firewall zone
                 If not specified, defaults to creating a new zone.
  -R           Restore the LAN port to the LAN bridge.
+ -r           Skip reboot (NOT recommended!)
  -v           Show verbose messages
- -y           Bypass the confirmation prompt (answers "y") -U           Download the latest version of move-lan-port-to-own-network from GitHub
+ -y           Bypass the confirmation prompt (answers "y") -U           Download the latest version of $SCRIPT from GitHub
 ```

 ## mtd-backup